willy7593/AMLSassignment/README.md

 Task3.csv is the result for Glasses recognition Task4.csv is the result for Human recognition Task5.csv is the result for Hair Colour recognition

+Note: if want to use cnn4.py, please change "from cnn3 import CNN_for_tasks" to "from cnn4 import CNN_for_tasks"  in classification.py.

 https://drive.google.com/drive/folders/1JxQL6eD9ALqRq1gV31zOBjWy0SIxGUTZ?usp=sharing
 https://github.com/willy7593/AMLassignment